-4. COMMUNITY ASSET TRANSFER CRITERIA
+COMMUNITY ASSET TRANSFER CRITERIA

-In the interest of supporting a vibrant local community and voluntary sector, the council will consider and prioritise the transfer of assets to local organisations.
+- 12. In the interest of supporting a vibrant local community and voluntary sector, the council will consider and prioritise the transfer of assets to local organisations.
 Therefore, it is unlikely that the council will prioritise transfer of assets to organisations whose remit is regional or nationwide.
 The prioritisations will be based on a geographical analysis of the community based properties within an area and the needs of that area.
 The transfer of assets may be to either long established, stable and secure formal organisations or newly formed community based groups provided they can demonstrate they have the necessary expertise and experience to manage the asset.

-The council will consider transferring assets in the following circumstances:
+Each application will be considered on a case by case basis. - 13.
+The council will consider transferring assets in the following circumstances: - They must be in the ownership of the council or have a long lease that can be transferred to a third party.

-- They must be in the ownership of the council - They are currently delivering community based services where there is a demonstrable need for the asset and associated services to continue - They are assets that the council has identified in savings proposals, or as potentially surplus or where there is no clear rationale for the retention to continue due to cost of maintenance, condition of the building or low levels of usage

-The council will not consider applications for transfer in the following circumstances:

-- Assets which accommodate fixed or core services (e.g. schools, social care establishments, sheltered accommodation etc. - this is not an exhaustive list) - Assets which have been identified as having a potential significant capital receipt, or where a significant amount of revenue income would be lost - Assets which have been identified as being required for strategic, planning or redevelopment/regeneration reasons - Transfers to individuals or businesses to be used purely as a vehicle for commercial ventures.
-This does not include, for example, charitable organisations with trading arms, where profits are given back to communities. - Transfers to individuals - Where transfers contravene State Aid or procurement rules - Assets which may be used solely for religious or political purposes/activities.

-The criteria is strict; this is to ensure that any successful transfer is sustainable, will be of benefit to local communities as well as the voluntary, community or faith organisation and will instil long term reassurance for the community which it serves.
+- They are currently delivering community based services where there is a demonstrable need for the asset and associated services to continue. - They are assets that the council has identified in savings proposals, or as potentially surplus or where there is no clear rationale for the retention to continue due to cost of maintenance, condition of the building or low levels of usage. - 14.
+The council will not consider applications for transfer in the following circumstances: - Assets which accommodate fixed or core services (e.g. schools, social care establishments, sheltered accommodation etc. - this is not an exhaustive list). - Assets which have been identified as having a potential significant capital receipt, or where a significant amount of revenue income would be lost unless the council's Cabinet deem the social, environmental and/or economic benefits match/outweigh any potential financial loss. - Assets which have been identified as being required for strategic, planning or redevelopment/regeneration reasons. - Transfers to individuals or businesses to be used purely as a vehicle for commercial ventures.
+This does not include, for example, charitable organisations with trading arms, where profits are given back to communities. - Transfers to individuals. - Where transfers contravene State Aid or procurement rules. - Assets which may be used solely for religious or political purposes/activities. - 15.
+This is to ensure that any successful transfer is sustainable, will be of benefit to local communities as well as the voluntary, community or faith organisation and will instil long term reassurance for the community which it serves. - 16.
 The final decision on any transfer will be taken by the council in line with the council's constitution at the time.

-4.1 Who can apply?
+Who can apply?

-Community, voluntary or faith organisations who can demonstrate that they are or will be:

-- Properly constituted with strong and open governance arrangements - In a position to hold property - Able to demonstrate strong financial and performance management and accountable processes - Non-profit making and exist for community/ social/ environmental/ economic benefit, whilst recognising that they may have a business element to how they operate, such as a community café.
-However, this type of business and financial gain will not be the main driver and it will not distribute any financial surplus to owners or members but apply it to serving its core community aims and objectives - Open to and demonstrate an inclusive approach to members of the wider community
+- 17. Community, voluntary or faith organisations who can demonstrate that they are or will be: - Properly constituted with strong and open governance arrangements. - In a position to hold property. - Able to demonstrate strong financial and performance management and accountable processes. - Non-profit making and exist for community/ social/ environmental/ economic benefit, whilst recognising that they may have a business element to how they operate, such as a community café.
+However, this type of business and financial gain will not be the main driver and it will not distribute any financial surplus to owners or members but apply it to serving its core community aims and objectives. - Open to and demonstrate an inclusive approach to members of the wider community.

-4.2 Assessment Criteria
+Assessment Criteria